-The word ‘diverse’ simply means different, and when it comes to investing strategy, diversification relates to the idea of mixing a wide variety of investments into your portfolio ☯️
+The word ‘diverse’ means different.
+And when it comes to investing strategy, diversification refers to the practice of mixing a variety of assets into your portfolio.

 Including a cross-section of different investments in your portfolio is a way to spread risk.
 The hope being that if the value of some investments go down, these would be counteracted by other investments which have increased in value 📊

 Investing money will inherently contain some risk, but diversifying is a means to try and smooth any significant market fluctuations.

 For example, if you hold a portfolio that is solely comprised of assets from a single industry and one day some technological change suddenly causes that industry to collapse, then your investment could theoretically be wiped to zero!

 There are a number of factors to consider when selecting investments to create a diversified investment portfolio.

 - Geography: include a variety of countries / financial markets

 - Sector: vary the business class e.g. healthcare or technology